armory/docs/content/en/armory-cdaas/plugin-spinnaker.md

    > Removing a preconfigured scope group does not deselect the permissions that the group assigned.
 You must remove the permissions manually.

 7. Note both the **Client ID** and **Client Secret**.
-You need these values when configuring the Remote Network Agent or other services that you want to use to interact with Aurora and Armory's hosted cloud services.
+You need these values when configuring the Remote Network Agent or other services that you want to use to interact with Armory CDaaS.
 Make sure to store the secret somewhere safe.
 You are not shown the value again.

 ## Enable the Armory CDaaS Remote Network Agent in target Kubernetes clusters